ISP2024/movierental-Napoldej/README.md

 because each class should have one responsibility to deal.
 In this case, Movie should responsible for holding movie-related data such as title and year.
 While rental should be responsible for rental behavior, including pricing by moving price_code from movie into rental.

+3. Write your answer in README.md, in a section named Rationale.
+Describe where you implement this method and the reasons for your choice.
+Include one or more of these design principles to justify your design and how it applies:
+- Answer: I have implemented price_code_for_movie in PriceStrategy class because it does not violate the Single Responsibility Principle (SRP).
+In other words, This class has a clear responsibility to handle pricing strategies.
+Implementing price_code_for_movie in PriceStrategy is good with SRP since Movie is handle about movie related data and rental is handle about pricing.